meyerzurheda/analytics-os/README.md

 # Analytics OS

-Not all data is big data.
+> Not all data is big data.

 Most businesses struggle with analytics not because of the size of their data but because it is disjoined.
 What is needed is a simple way to bring all relevant data sets together, build models ontop of them and serve them in reports and dashboards to BI stakeholders.

+# Project Setup

 This projects spins up all necessary services to

-- ingest data from different systems
+- ingest data from different systems via Airbyte
 - store it in a local MinIO bucket
 - process and model it with DBT and duckDB
 - create dashboards on Metabase

-# Project Setup

-- Ingestion: Airbyte
-- Raw Data Storage: Minio (S3 compatible storage)
-- Processing: DBT
-- Analytical Data Storage: DuckDB
-- Visualisation: Metabase

-- Postgres to store configuration of Airbyte and Metabase
+Additionally it uses Postgres to store configuration of Airbyte and Metabase.

 # Setup